AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

     Syncing disks.
     ```

-2. Run the `lsblk /dev/vdb` command to view the partition.
+2. Run the following command to view the partition:

+    ```
+    lsblk /dev/vdb
+    ```

+    A command output similar to the following one is displayed:

     ```
     [root@ecshost ~]# lsblk /dev/vdb